TIS2016/Narodna-transfuzna-sluzba/README.md

 # Requirements

-To build and run this project you need to install python3 and Make (make for Windows: http://gnuwin32.sourceforge.net/packages/make.htm).
+To build and run this project you need to install python3, Make (make for Windows: http://gnuwin32.sourceforge.net/packages/make.htm) and ruby (ruby for Windows: https://rubyinstaller.org/).

 # Building and running